nwcd-solutions/event-driven-wrf-on-aws/README.md

 ![Overview image](./img/arch.png)

 A fully automated cloud-native event driven weather forecasting.
+For HPC6a instance only available in us-east-2, you should deploy the solution in this region.

 ## Prerequisites
+1. Create an EC2 Key pair with name us-east-2.
-Create S3 bucket to host input files of each domain that necessary for WRF running and the output files ,the structure should like belowing:
+2. Create S3 bucket to host input files of each domain that necessary for WRF running and the output files ,the structure should like belowing:
 ```
 ---my-bucket-name
     |---inputs